Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 This tax only applies to Swiss securities dealers, not foreign securities dealers!
 Choosing a non-Swiss broker will save on the Swiss Stamp Tax!
 Since this tax is levied in both directions (buy and sell), you are effectively losing 0.30% of your transactions by using a Swiss Broker!
 Over the years, this can quickly add up to a large amount!

 This tax effectively moves people away from Swiss brokers.
-This law officially makes foreign brokers the best brokers for Switzerland.
+This law officially makes foreign brokers the best brokers for Swiss investors.

 For more information, read my article on the Swiss Stamp Tax Duty.